imjoy-team/imjoy-rpc/README.md

     |note: 64-bit integers (signed or unsigned) are not supported|

  - `dotdict` in Python is a simple wrapper over `dict` that support using the dot notation to get item, similar to what you can do with Javascript object.
+ - In Python, file instances (inherit from `io.IOBase`) will be automatically encoded.

  ## Encoding and decoding custom objects
  For the data or object types that are not in the table above, for example, a custom class, you can support them by register your own `codec`(i.e. encoder and decoder) with `api.registerCodec()`.